It's 800-941-Sean, if you want to be a part of the program.

 2016, Donald Trump.

-And what do we learn every single time that conservatism and conservative police policies are put in place?
+And what do we learn every single time that conservatism and conservative policies are put in place?

-Uh certainly the Tea Party's had an impact on the country, so I think conservative principles work.
+Certainly, the Tea Party's had an impact on the country.

 Anyway, Newt is out with a new book.

-It's called March to the Majority, the real story of the Republican Revolution.
+It's called March to the Majority, The Real Story of the Republican Revolution.

-Uh I had a front row seat as part of it.
+I had a front row seat as part of it.

 I was the MC at the Cobb Galleria the night that he became Speaker.

-Uh this is him on the Capitol Steps talking about his contract with America that brought Republicans to power for the first time in 40 years they've been in the wilderness.
+This is him on the Capitol steps talking about his contract with America that brought Republicans to power for the first time in 40 years.

-And we're taking them in a contract with the American people.
+We're here because we are taking the first steps, and we're taking them in a contract with the American people.

 We've already told the incumbents and the candidates that if we have a majority, if the American people accept this contract, that they can expect to work five days a week in January, six days a week in February and March, and 24 hours a day around the clock towards the end if necessary.